mysql-io/SQL-Q/README.md

 SELECT Statement
 2. DML – Data Manipulation Language
-    DML is used for manipulation of the data itself.
+   DML is used for manipulation of the data itself

 INSERT Statement
 UPDATE Statement
 DELETE Statement
 3. DDL – Data Definition Language
-    DDL is used to define the structure that holds the data.
+   DDL is used to define the structure that holds the data

 CREATE Statement
 ALTER Statement